-The development of the market for natural gas in our international license areas is in its early stages.
+The development of the market for natural gas in certain of our international license areas is in its early stages.
 Currently the infrastructure to transport and process natural gas on commercial terms is limited and the expenses associated with constructing such infrastructure ourselves may not be commercially viable given local prices currently paid for natural gas.
-Accordingly, there may be limited or no value derived from any natural gas produced from our international license areas.
+Accordingly, there may be limited or no value derived from any natural gas produced from some of our international license areas.

 In Ghana, we currently produce associated gas from the Jubilee and TEN fields.
 A gas pipeline from the Jubilee Field has been constructed to transport such natural gas for processing and sale.
 However, we granted the Government of Ghana the first 200 Bcf of natural gas exported from the Jubilee Field to shore at zero cost.
-Through December 31, 2020, the Jubilee partners have provided approximately 131 Bcf from the Jubilee Field to Ghana.
-Thus, in Ghana, it is forecasted to be a few years before we are able to commercialize the Jubilee Field natural gas.
+Through December 31, 2021, the Jubilee partners have provided approximately 159 Bcf from the Jubilee Field to the Government of Ghana and are currently forecasted to provide the remaining portion of the first 200 Bcf of natural gas to the Government of Ghana in around one year.
+The Jubilee partners are currently in discussions with the Government of Ghana regarding a gas sales agreement for volumes of Jubilee natural gas beyond the first 200 Bcf.
 We do not currently book proved gas reserves associated with natural gas sales from the Jubilee Field in Ghana.
-However, we expect to book gas reserves upon finalization and execution of a gas sales agreement for such Jubilee Field natural gas that will have a price associated natural gas as well as non-associated natural gas for processing and sale.
+However, we expect to book gas reserves upon finalization and execution of a gas sales agreement for such Jubilee Field natural gas that will have a price associated with it.
+A gas pipeline from the TEN fields to the Jubilee Field was completed in 2017 to transport associated natural gas as well as non-associated natural gas for processing and sale.
 We finalized the TAG GSA, and as a result, we booked proved gas reserves for the associated natural gas from the TEN fields in Ghana.
 If and when a gas sales agreement and the related infrastructure are in place for the TEN fields non-associated gas, a portion of the remaining gas may be recognized as reserves.

 In Mauritania and Senegal, we plan to export the majority of our gas resource to the LNG market.
-However, that plan is contingent on making additional final investment decisions on our gas discoveries and constructing the necessary infrastructure to produce, liquefy and transport the gas to the market as well as finding LNG purchasers.
+However, that plan is contingent on making additional final investment decisions on our gas discoveries and constructing the necessary infrastructure to produce, liquefy and transport the gas to the market.
 Additionally, such plans are contingent upon receipt of required partner and government approvals.